Link Search Menu Expand Document

 }

-The result will vary from the value of the GlobalConfiguration.Options property KeyColumnReturnBehavior.
+The result varies based on the GlobalConfiguration.Options property KeyColumnReturnBehavior.

 Targeting a Table